Er rF

 Procedure:

-• 1.
-Verify symptom: With the unit running (before unplugging), open the refrigerator door and feel for airflow from the rear vents.
+- 1. Verify symptom: With the unit running (before unplugging it), open the refrigerator door and feel for airflow from the rear vents.
 Weak or no airflow indicates a fan or airflow issue.

-• 3.
-Remove rear panel: Unplug the unit.
-Remove screws securing the rear interior panel and gently pull it forward to expose the evaporator coil and fan.
+- 3. Remove rear panel: Unplug the unit.
+Remove the screws securing the rear interior panel and gently pull it forward to expose the evaporator coil and fan.

-• 4.
-Inspect for frost buildup: Look for heavy frost or ice covering the coil or fan.
-If present, you may have a defrost system failure; clear the ice with a hair dryer on low and towels to catch water.
+- 4. Inspect for frost buildup: Look for heavy frost or ice covering the coil or fan.
+If present, you may have a defrost system failure; clear the ice with a hair dryer on a low setting and use towels to catch the water.

-• 5.
-Check fan operation: Spin the fan blade by hand.
+- 5. Check fan operation: Spin the fan blade by hand.
 It should move freely.
-Any stiffness, scraping, or looseness suggests a bad motor or misaligned blade.
+Any stiffness, scraping sounds, or looseness suggests a faulty motor or a misaligned blade.

-• 7.
-Test motor resistance: Use a multimeter to measure resistance across the fan motor terminals.
-Compare to spec; an open circuit indicates a failed motor.
+- 7. Test motor resistance: Use a multimeter to measure the resistance across the fan motor terminals.
+Compare the reading to the specifications; an open circuit (OL) indicates a failed motor.

-• 8.
-Replace fan motor if faulty: Remove mounting screws, transfer the fan blade to the new motor, and reinstall.
+- 8. Replace fan motor if faulty: Remove the mounting screws, transfer the fan blade to the new motor, and reinstall.
 Make sure the blade does not contact the shroud.

-• 9.
-If fan is good but code persists: The main control board may not be powering the fan.
-Further diagnosis or board replacement is recommended by a professional.
+- 9. If fan is good but code persists: The main control board may not be powering the fan.
+Further diagnosis or board replacement by a professional is recommended.

 Advertisements